Skip to main content

 Firewalls for data forwarding: Confirm there are NO firewall rules where you can’t forward your data.

-Reconfigure firewalls & resolve any issues where you can’t send all your data to Splunk Cloud Platform.
+Reconfigure firewalls and resolve any issues where you can’t send all your data to Splunk Cloud Platform.

-Firewalls for on-prem integrations: Confirm there are NO firewall rules where you can’t integrate on-prem services with Splunk Cloud Platform:
+Firewalls for on-premises integrations: Confirm there are NO firewall rules where you can’t integrate on-premises services with Splunk Cloud Platform:

 • Including Adaptive Response Relay on a Heavy Forwarder for Enterprise Security, Enterprise Security & Phantom, and User Behavior Analytics.